V1B3hR/AiMedRes/roadmap.md

-# clear progressive roadmap: DuetMind Adaptive Road to Completion
+# clear progressive roadmap: AiMedRes Road to Completion

 This file provides a clear, actionable sequence for moving each toward ✅ Done status.